Best Lightweight Hiking Shoes 2025

 > Not as durable as some other models in this review

 The Merrell Moab Speed Low is very much like a lightweight Merrell Moab 3.
-In fact, looks very much like a trail running version of the ever popular Moab.
+It looks very much like a trail-running version of the very popular Moab.

 Overall, the Merrell Moab Speed Low is a very popular light hiking shoe.